Sunray0466/Project-MLOps/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We made use of config files.
-Whenever an experiment is run the following happens: ... .
-To reproduce an experiment*
-> *one would have to do ...*
->
 > Answer:

-> We used Hydra's config file to feed hyperparameters to our 'train.py' training file.
+We used Hydra's config file to feed hyperparameters to our 'train.py' training file.
 This way we do not have to manually give command-line arguments every time we run the training file.
 We used 'logging' package to write some of our console prints to seperate files each time we run training.
 This way we can check the results of past runs and have look at the hyperparameters we used then.
 This is also amplified with logging some training metrics to WandB and saving a copy of the trained model there.
 We also used torch.manual_seed() function of PyTorch to lock in the randomness between different training runs.
 This makes it easier to see the effects of other aspects and parameters on training performance

->
->Another important aspect of reproducibility is using docker images together with virtual environments and requirement.txt files.
+Another important aspect of reproducibility is using docker images together with virtual environments and requirement.txt files.
 This way we can replicate our local runs in cloud deployments, without breaking a sweat about hardware and operating system differences.

 ### Question 14